thesixmax/polygoneR/README.md

 # **polygone:** functions for manipulating polygon and linestring data in R

-This package is a an extension of existing R packages such as *sf* and *lwgeom*.
+This package is a an extension of existing R packages such as [`sf`](https://github.com/r-spatial/sf) and [`lwgeom`](https://github.com/r-spatial/lwgeom).
 The aim is to simplify common tasks carried out on spatial data such as computing contiguities, determine leaf nodes and conditional merging of polygons.

 ## Installation

+This package depends heavily on [`sf`](https://github.com/r-spatial/sf) and [`lwgeom`](https://github.com/r-spatial/lwgeom) and to some extent on [`igraph`](https://github.com/igraph/igraph).
+Optionally, the package relies on [`future.apply`](https://github.com/HenrikBengtsson/future.apply) for processing certain functions in parallel.
+It is recommended to install these packages first.

-Simply run the following to install the latest developer version:
+Run the following to install the latest available version of `polygone`:

     library(devtools)
     instal_github("thesixmax/polygone")